phi-school/.github/CONTRIBUTING.md

-# Contributing to Phi School
+# Contributing to phi school

-Thank you for your interest in contributing to Phi School!
+Thank you for your interest in contributing to phi school!
 This guide provides an overview of how to successfully contribute.

 ## Table of Contents